willser/willser/README.md

 ## ⚡ doing

-I’m developing a util crate name is [puck](https://github.com/willser/puck) outside of work.
+I’m developing a mod for CK3 which name is [Legends of old time](https://github.com/LegendsOfOldTime/LegendsOfOldTime) outside of work.

 ## 🌱 learning
 I’m currently learning rust and shell.And I am interested in data structures and algorithms.